sightsdev/sights/src/README.md

 ## Directories

-### `arduino/`

-Contains Arduino scripts which is no longer supported.
-We used to use an attached Arduino instead of the I2C bus on the Pi / Jetson.

 ### `configs/`

 Internal configs used by the installer and SIGHTS.
 Not intended to be modified by the user.